The Beaver Dam Lake District

 Lake District Governance:

 The district’s day to day activities are carried out by a board of five commissioners.
 One is appointed by the county, one by Town of Westford (the township with largest portion by valuation).
 The remaining three are elected by the electors and property owners in the district.
-At all times, the power of the commissioners are subject to the decisions of the membership at the annual meeting.
-Commissioners can:
+The Board of Commissioners is responsible for:

 - Manage fiscal matters